phpro/grumphp/doc/installation/exotic.md

 ## Running GrumPHP with a custom config file

+**Highest priority**: When adding a config CLI attribute, this will always be used.

 In some situations, you might want to use a different GrumPHP configuration file.
 You can switch configuration by using the `--config` parameter that is available on the CLI.